 Google Ads, formerly AdWords, is not the only platform on which an HVAC contractor can buy ads.
 Companies can also utilize social media advertising, specifically on Facebook, Instagram, & YouTube.
-Similarly to Google Ads, maximizing ad campaigns on social media is a seasonal game of cat & mouse.
+Like Google Ads, maximizing ad campaigns on social media is a seasonal cat & mouse game.
 Your goal as a contractor is to maximize your financial resources to produce the most significant ROI.

-Establishing an organic ranking for that keyword term, you won’t have to pay to get those leads year-round.
-Since you can cut your PPC budget during these time periods, your ROI will be substantially higher than it would have been with a straight Google Ads campaign.
+Establishing an organic ranking for that keyword term won’t have to pay to get those leads year-round.
+Since you can cut your PPC budget during these periods, your ROI will be substantially higher than it would have been with a straight Google Ads campaign.
 Here’s why an organic SEO foundation is critical for year-round leads: